-My name is Montana and I am the Jump Rope for Heart Field Officer for New South Wales and Victorian Schools.
-I started with Jump Rope in 2016 as a volunteer and was fortunate to begin working as a field officer in 2017.
+My name is Montana and I am the Jump Rope for Heart Program and Fundraising Coach for New South Wales and Victorian Schools.
+I started with Jump Rope in 2016 as a volunteer and was fortunate to begin working as a permanent team member in 2017.
 The main thing I love about working here is promoting the importance of physical activity in preventing heart disease and seeing the excitement of students when they learn new skipping skills for the first time.

 Hi, I’m Emma, and I look after schools north of the Sydney Harbour Bridge in Sydney and the Central Coast of NSW.
 I also look after the whole of South Australia, and the Australian Capital Territory.
 When I was in school I was part of a Jump Rope for Heart skipping demonstration team at Canadian Lead Primary School in Victoria!